piyush1703/Parallel-Computing/README.md

 ### Motivation

 The primary motivation is the optimisation of scientific computations such as local gradient calculations and interpolation.
 Parallelisation using domain decomposition of such problems poses a significant issue in calculating values at the boundary of each domain present on separate processes.
 This requires some method of communicating required values to neighbouring processes.
-Since this is a potential bottleneck upon scaling to larger computing systems, optimisation is crucial for efficient usage of resources.
+Since this is a potential bottleneck upon scaling for larger computing systems, optimisation is crucial for efficient usage of resources.

 ### Implementation